When Maxwell Went Dark, CE Made Its Mark

 |0

-This work, When Maxwell Went Dark, CE Made Its Mark [Image 4 of 4], by Mackenzie Brooks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, When Maxwell Went Dark, CE Made Its Mark, by Mackenzie Brooks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 When Maxwell Went Dark, CE Made Its Mark